logicly-au/pmhc-mds-user-documentation/doc/data-entry.rst

 Finding a Client
 ----------------

-You can choose any of the  to search for a client, depending on the client information that is available.
+You can choose any of the filters to search for a client, depending on the client information that is available.

 To filter the listed clients: